 Unfortunately, there are always scam emails in circulation.
-Possible senders may be: [email protected] / [email protected] / [email protected]
+Unfortunately, the scammers use various email addresses as senders, here are some examples (not exhaustive): [email protected] / [email protected] / [email protected] / [email protected]

 In many cases, reference is made to allegedly outstanding customs duties, which are to be paid by means of a Paysafecard.
 This is a scam!
 DPD does not send invoices by e-mail.
 After receiving your parcel, DPD will send you an official invoice showing the VAT.

 We urge you to report these emails accordingly upon receipt (see table below) and not to follow the instructions in the email.